6.2. Working with Matrices

 Diagonal Matrix

 The main diagonal, also called the forward diagonal, or the major diagonal, is the set of diagonal matrix elements from upper left to lower right.
-The set of diagonal elements from lower left to upper right is of significantly less interest to us, but has several names including the antidiagonal, back diagonal, secondary diagonal, or the minor diagonal.

 Identity Matrix

-\mathbf{A\,I} = \mathbf{A} = \mathbf{I\,A}
+\[\mathbf{A\,I} = \mathbf{A} = \mathbf{I\,A}\]

 MATLAB has a function called eye that takes one argument for the matrix size and returns an identity matrix.